VaVia logo

 What Is VaVia?

 VaVia is a franchise that provides dumpster rentals, waste removal, and waste disposal services.
-It operates under the VaVia System in the Other Services category, requiring franchisees to provide Approved Services on-site at customer locations and to maintain a non-retail commercial Operations Center for parking service vehicles, storing waste containers, maintaining supplies, and staging service visits (administrative home-based offices may be permitted).
-VaVia serves residential customers and small contractors (a mix of B2C and B2B), and its core service bundle centers on dumpster rentals and waste removal/disposal using designated System Supplies, service vehicles, and the VaVia Licensed Marks.
+Services are provided on-site at customer locations and franchisees must lease a non-retail commercial Operations Center to park service vehicles, store waste containers, maintain supplies, manage employees, and stage service visits (administrative operations may be home-based if permitted by law).
+The business targets residential customers and small contractors (a mix of B2C and B2B).
+The Franchised Business relies on franchisor-designated System Supplies, including equipment, service vehicles, and waste containers, to deliver the Approved Services and Products.

 VaVia Franchise: Pros and Cons